‘Valorant’ gets first new weapon since launch

 Riot Games has confirmed a new weapon will be coming to Valorant as part of a new update.

-The Outlaw is a high impact, double-barrelled sniper rifle that will cost players 2400 credits.
+The Outlaw is a high impact, double-barreled sniper rifle that will cost players 2400 credits.
 It can fire two shots before a lengthy reload, but players can shoot both of those shots without needing to descope.

 According to various players who’ve been able to try out The Outlaw in early access, the new sniper rifle has a very high wall penetration and is placed between The Marshall and The Operator in the pre-round item shop.